noiseprotocol/noise_spec/noise.md

      If an attacker learns the responder's private key they can decrypt the initiator's public key.

-  5. Not transmitted, but a passive attacker can check candidates for the responder's private key and initiator's public key and determine if both candidates are correct.
+  5. Not transmitted, but a passive attacker can check candidates for the pair of (responder's private key, initiator's public key) and learn whether the candidate pair is correct.

   6. Encrypted but with weak forward secrecy.
 An active attacker who pretends to be the initiator without the initiator's static private key,